changbingY/changbingY.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Linguistics, University of British Columbia
+* Ph.D in Computational Linguistics, University of British Columbia
 * M.S. in Computational Linguistics, University of Colorado Boulder, 2021
 * B.A. in English, Southeast University, 2018